-All in all, the limewash accent wall in my bedroom took around two hours and cost about $15, making it the perfect weekend project for you to try.
-Not only is it a far cheaper alternative to genuine limewash, but it's less commitment, too; when you're tired of it, you can simply paint over it.
+All in all, the limewash accent wall in my bedroom took around two hours and cost about $15, making it the perfect weekend project.
+Not only is it a far cheaper alternative to original limewash, but it's less commitment, too; when you're tired of it, you can simply paint over it.
 I'll certainly be carrying this paint hack with me across every home I own!

 Consider this tack cloth, made with soft cotton mesh to remove dust particles, dirt, lint, sanding residue, and sawdust.
 This can also be used to apply limewash paint.

 If limewash paint is not your style or if you find it too expensive, then silicate paints could work just as well.
 This type of paint soaks into the substrate and doesn't create a film over the surface of the substrate but instead chemically bonds to it in a process called silicification.
 The look is tactical and two dimensional, just like limewash.

 What primer should you use for limewash walls?